metasong/iam-data/documents/Functional Programming - Transducer_311.md

 * Composable using simple function composition
 * Efficient for large collections or infinite streams: Only enumerates over the elements once, regardless of the number of operations in the pipeline
 * Able to transduce over any enumerable source (e.g., arrays, trees, streams, graphs, etc…)
-* Usable for either lazy or eager evaluation with no changes to the transducer pipeline
+* Usable for either lazy or eager evaluation with no changes to the transducer pipeline; Transducers don’t care whether you pull or push.
+Transducers have no awareness of the data structure they’re acting on.
+They simply call the reducer you pass into them to accumulate new values.